Beinn Bhreac (Glen Derry): Overview

 Beinn Bhreac is a remote mountain located at the southern end of a featureless, boggy moorland plateau called the Moine Bhealaidh (Yellow Moss in Gaelic).
 The eastern peak is 4 m higher than the western peak.
 It is commonly approached from the Linn of Dee to the south and is often combined with the neighbouring Munro Beinn a' Chaorainn.
 From its summit there are extensive views to the surrounding giants of the Cairngorm Mountains including Ben MacDui, Great Britain's second highest mountain.
+It is a very serene location.

 Geography

 At 931 m Beinn Bhreac is a Munro and is ranked as the 249th highest mountain in Scotland.
 The mountain has two peaks, the eastern one of which is 4 m higher than the western peak and therefore the summit.
 The mountain is bounded by Dubh Ghleann to the East and Glen Derry to the West.
 Both of these sides are steep and rocky in places.
 Moderately inclined slopes on its south-western side lead down towards Derry Lodge.
 The boggy moorland plateau called the Moine Bhealaidh extends to the north-west from Beinn Bhreac and links it with the neighbouring peak of Beinn a' Chaorainn.
 The view from the summit gives a fine panorama and takes in all the Cairngorm giants including Ben MacDui to the west and Beinn a' Bhuird to the east.